 Where: Opposite Ganpati Plaza on MI Road

-What to eat: Bun maska samosa washed down with a quick gulp of delicious masala chai.
+What to eat: Bun Maska Samosa washed down with a quick gulp of delicious masala chai.
 It cannot get better!
-Make sure you get there before 6 in the evening.
+Make sure you get there before 18:00 hrs in the evening.

-What to eat: Squeeze a lemon wedge over a plate full of piping hot spicy chicken tikkas before dunking them in some good old fashioned mint chutney too combat the spice.
-Sethi’s is street food at its most delectable.
+What to eat: Squeeze a lemon wedge over a plate full of piping hot spicy chicken tikkas before dunking them in some good old fashioned mint chutney to combat the spice.
+Sethi’s in Jaipur is street food at its most delectable.

 Where: 315, MI Road

 What to eat: So legendary, it defines itself.
+Moreover, exploring street food in Jaipur isn’t complete without this.
 Lassiwala defines street food at its most traditional, authentic and yum.
 Rajasthan has a strong fondness for this thick, curd based sweet drink, and goes on to even add a layer of straight-up full-fat cream on top for some extra richness.
 You can’t leave Jaipur without it.

 Where: 349, Fashion Street, Lane No.1, Raja Park

-What to eat: Custom made golgappas, tangy-sweet or fiery hot.
+What to eat: Another street food that is not to eb missed is the custom made gol gappas, tangy-sweet or fiery hot.
 If it looks too packed, you can head to their competitors Nand’s right across the road.

 Where: Janta Store, Bapu Nagar